amzn/smoke-framework-examples/README.md

 ## NoExistentialTypesExampleService

-A variant of `PersistenceExampleService` that uses a generic context that will use the concrete `AWSDynamoDBCompositePrimaryKeyTable` type at runtime rather than an existential type using the `DynamoDBCompositePrimaryKeyTable` protocol.
+A variant of `PersistenceExampleService` that uses a generic context.
+This will mean that at runtime, calls from operation handlers to the DynamoDB table in the context will directly use the concrete `AWSDynamoDBCompositePrimaryKeyTable` type rather than first using an existential type of the `DynamoDBCompositePrimaryKeyTable` protocol (an additional layer of abstraction).

 ## License